 We got our drinks, and began mingling with the other guests.
 The musician, Kevin Scanlon, playing banjo, guitar, harmonica and singing filled the background with wonderful old time mountain music.
 The staff began to fire up the old wood fired stove and started cooking the Trout.

 “Here they come!!” shouts Ms. Judy, “The cows never fail to show up!” and she laughs.
 She explains that at every single dinner, about the time things gets started, the cattle always come wondering up to the camp site area on the other side of the fence.
-Fine by us, as they made the experience that much more enjoyable and real, a you can see in the photo by Scott Neilson below.
+Fine by us, as they made the experience that much more enjoyable and real.

 “Let me take you back to the 1930s” called Ms. Judy.
 We all took our seats, and Ms. Judy, daughter of the ranch founders “Mr. Tom” and “Ms Judy” Alexander, stood in front of collage of old photos.